dougeby/IntuneDocs/intune/encryption-monitor.md

 To find the report, Sign in to the [Intune](https://aka.ms/intuneportal) and go to **Device Configuration**, and then under *Monitor*, select **Encryption report (Preview)**.

 ### Prerequisites:
-To appear in the Encryption report, a device must:
-- Run Windows version 1607 or later
+To appear in the Encryption report, a device must run Windows version 1607 or later.
-- Have a Trusted Platform Module (TPM)

 ### Report details
 The report displays the **Device name** for your Windows 10 devices and high-level details about each, including:
-- **OS version** – Current version of Windows 10.
+- **OS version** – Version of Windows.
-- **TPM version** – The version of the Trusted Protection Module (TPM) chip on the device.
+- **TPM version** – The version of the Trusted Platform Module (TPM) chip on the device.
 - **Encryption readiness** – An evaluation of the devices readiness to support BitLocker encryption.
 A device could have an Encryption status of *Encrypted* even though its Encryption readiness is *Not ready*, because it lacks a TPM.
 - **Encryption status** – Whether the OS drive is encrypted.

 ### Device encryption status
-When you select a device that runs the *Windows 10 April 019 Update* or later, Intune displays the **Device encryption status** pane.
+When you select a device, Intune displays the **Device encryption status** pane.

 This pane provides the following details:
 - **Device name** – The name of the device you're viewing.